 3. National clearance and handling fees (parallel developments)

-In addition to the EU-level duty, several Member States have introduced national customs handling or clearance fees to recover inspection and processing costs.
-These fees are legally distinct from customs duty and VAT and may apply even when VAT is prepaid via IOSS.
+Beyond EU-level duties, individual Member States have activated independent fees to recover administrative and inspection costs.
+These charges are legally distinct from customs duty and VAT; notably, they may still apply even if VAT has been prepaid via the Import One-Stop Shop (IOSS).

 Confirmed national measures include: